lucidworks/streams/projects/samjna/README.md

 - Boosting Results Using Specific Fields

 ### Google Cloud Setup
-If you do not already have a Google Cloud account, head on over to [https://cloud.google.com/](https://cloud.google.com/) and click on the "TRY IT FREE" button to get a $300 credit.
+If you do not already have a Google Cloud account, head on over to [https://cloud.google.com/](https://cloud.google.com/) and click on the "TRY IT FREE" button to get a $300 credit with a new account.
 The following video shows the required steps for getting your free trial going on Google Cloud.

 [video]

 This demo will start a preemptible instance running Fusion 4.x, *which will live at most for 24 hours*.
-The run cost for this instance is about $1 a day, but your mileage may vary.
+The run cost for this instance is about $1 per 24 hours, but your mileage may vary.
+Do keep in mind you may need to restart your instance from time to time.

 ### Download and Start the Demo
 The demo instance is started by running a script which is checked out from Github using the `git` command from the Google Cloud Shell.
 To start a new shell, navigate to [https://console.cloud.google.com/](https://console.cloud.google.com/) and click on the `>_` button toward the top right of the screen.